ArduPilot/ardupilot_wiki/dev/source/docs/building-the-code-onlinux.rst

 2. In the sketch directory, type ``make`` to build for APM2.
-Alternatively, ``make apm1`` will build for the APM1 and \`make px4\` will build for the PX4.
+Alternatively, ``make apm1`` will build for the APM1 and \`make px4\` will build for the Pixhawk.
 The binaries will generated in
 \`/tmp/\ *sketchname*.build\`.

 3. Type \`make upload\` to upload.
 You may need to set the correct